mlong93/personal-website/courses.md

 comments: false
 ---

-A lot of my course-picking philosophy is inspired by [a good friend of mine's](https://zhengdongwang.com/blue_book/).
+A lot of my course-picking philosophy is inspired by [a good friend](https://zhengdongwang.com/blue_book/).
 Before I started college, he warned me not to double major.
-At the time, I couldn't understand why but by freshman spring, I realized he was right.
-Double majoring is akin to piling on more required courses.
+At the time, I couldn't understand why, but later I realized he was right.
+Double majoring piles you with more required courses.
 More required courses means less time to take courses that interest you.

 To me, college is a time for exploration.
-Some might see it as a springboard for careers, and I respect that, but my goal is to grow as a person and a thinker at MIT.
+My goal is to grow as a person and a thinker at MIT.
 With that said, here's a list of courses I've taken:

 **Fall 2021**
 CHNSLIT 114 Premodern Chinese Literature (X. Tian)